ch0m5/Game-Design-Pillars/README.md

 As a personal exercise to understand the concept, I decided to create my own Game Pillars based on the information I’ve gathered during this research.
 With these pillars I try to set the most important bases of general game design that I believe should be applied to any game.

-I made them to tackle three main aspects: The core aspects of game design that make it a **fun and engaging experience**, the **mechanisms and tools** that can be exploited to implement the design choices flawlessly, and the **work procedures** that must be followed so that the entire team is coordinated and with the same **goals** in mind.
+I made them to tackle three main aspects: The core parts of game design that make it a **fun and engaging experience**, the **mechanisms and tools** that can be exploited to implement the design choices flawlessly, and the **work procedures** that must be followed so that the entire team is coordinated and with the same **goals** in mind.

 ### 1. Create a Unique Experience
 * Focus on what emotions you want to transmit, how must the player **feel** while playing the game.